 The festival begins on the 15th day of the 8th lunar month, on the night of the full moon.
 The days are counted from the New Year, ie. the spring festival.
 As we are dealing with a lunar calendar, there is a small discrepancy between the dates of the astronomical Autumn (23.09.2019.) and the date of the festival (13.09.2019.).
 However, the meaning is still clear.

 The main characters of the Mid-Autumn festival celebration are:

 There are some other symbols as well: the dragon dance, the lanterns, and the Moon cake.

 Dragon dance – the dance of the universe

 In this article, we will entertain the possibility that all of the symbols of the Mid-Autumn festival are astronomical.
 We will start with an obvious one – the dragon dance.

 Dragon dance has many variations, but the common thread seems to exist everywhere.
-There is a person holding an “emerald”, “jewel” or a “ball” attached to a pole.
-And a dragon that is chasing it.
+A man is holding an “emerald”, “jewel” or a “ball” attached to a pole, and a dragon is chasing it.

 The idea of a “polar star” is so ancient, that we see it already in the paleolithic images of Europe.
 Here, the polar star is depicted as a bird on a pole.
 The pole is located on the left side of Orion, in the region of the Milky Way.

 So, if a dragon-dance relates to astronomy and this is the Moon celebration festival, could the other characters also be related to the stars and constellations?